Jahans3/Implement.js/README.md

 ## API

 ### Implements
-Accepts an `Interface` and a class or object, and checks to see if the object implements the given `Interface`.
+Accepts an `Interface` and a object, and checks to see if the object implements the given `Interface`.
 ```
-implement(Interface)(object|class) -> object|class
+implement(Interface)(object) -> object
 ```

 ###### A note on implementing classes
-Since JavaScript classes aren't true classes and most of the properties declared within aren't defined until the class is instantiated we can only consistently check `function` properties on classes.
-Once [ES7 Property Initializers](https://reactjs.org/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) land we will be able to check if static properties declared using that syntax are implemented correctly.

-Alternatively, you could pass an instantiated class, which is just a function object.
-However this may not always work unless every property is declared and defined inside the constructor, as properties declared later on in the class lifecycle cannot reliably be accounted for.
+Since `class` is just a constructor function waiting to be called and not truly an object, we cannot check if it implements a given `Interface`.
+Also, due to the dynamic nature of class properties, even once instantiated we cannot reliably implement interfaces against them.

 ### Interface
 Accepts an object, where all the keys are `type` objects, and returns an `Interface`.
 The Interface is to be used by `implement`.